 The per capita income in Marlboro in 2010 was $55,519, which is wealthy relative to New Jersey and the nation.
 This equates to an annual income of $222,076 for a family of four.

 Marlboro is a very ethnically-diverse town.
 The people who call Marlboro home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Marlboro residents report their race to be White, followed by Asian.
 Important ancestries of people in Marlboro include Russian, Polish, German, and Irish.

 The most common language spoken in Marlboro is English.
-Other important languages spoken here include Chinese and Russian.
+Other important languages spoken here include Indic languages and Chinese.